LEGAL AND PRIVACY

 Handy links

-If the applicant is acting on behalf of another party, the applicant must provide legal proof of authority to act for them and if you are applying for access to personal information about yourself, you must provide valid identification.
+If the applicant is acting on behalf of another party, the applicant must provide proof of authority to act for them and if you are applying for access to personal information about yourself, you must provide valid identification.
 Applications will be acknowledged in writing.

 Applications should be addressed to the FOI Coordinator: